-- 1. Chassis-intrusion detection, Alert on LAN and Asset ID are available on some models only. - 2.
-The diskette and IDE drive connectors are also on the riser card.
-When installing optional drives, refer to this illustration. - 3.
-If you attach a 4-position cable connector to the 2-pin modem wakeup connector, ensure that the unused positions (of the cable connector) are next to the bottom of the riser card.
-If you incorrectly attach the cable connector to the modem wakeup feature, the computer might automatically restart each time you power down.

-4. The front fan is controlled by the system management controller, and if the temperature of the box is at a low state, then the system management controller will turn the fan off.
+- 1. The diskette and IDE drive connectors are also on the riser card.
+When installing optional drives, refer to this illustration.
+When connecting a cable to the 2-pin modem wakeup connector, ensure that the unused positions (of the cable connector) are next to the bottom of the riser card.
+If you incorrectly attach the cable connector to the modem wakeup feature, the computer might automatically restart each time you power down. - 2.
+The front fan is controlled by the system management controller, and if the temperature of the box is at a low state, then the system management controller will turn the fan off.